 - Gorilla Glass 5 front

-- Larger, brighter display compared to predecessor
+- Slightly larger display compared to predecessor

 The Xiaomi 13’s 6.36-inch OLED display is a touch bigger than its predecessor’s, though the phone’s 1080 x 2400 resolution, 120Hz refresh rate and support for a range of HDR standards are in keeping with the Xiaomi 12.